Symphony No. 3 (Mahler): II. Tempo di Menuetto, Sehr mässig (What The Flowers In The Meadow Tell Me)

+III.
+Comodo (Scherzando), Ohne Hast (What The Animals In The Forest Tell Me)

 The third movement, a scherzo, with alternating sections in 2/4 and 6/8 meter, quotes extensively from Mahler's early song "Ablösung im Sommer" (Relief in Summer).

-In the trio section, the mood changes from playful to contemplative occurs with an off-stage post horn (or flugelhorn) solo.
+In the trio section, the mood change from playful to contemplative occurs with an off-stage post horn (or flugelhorn) solo.

 This posthorn episode closely resembles standardised posthorn signals in Austria and Prussia of the time.
 The posthorn melody is suddenly interrupted (in measure 345) by a trumpet fanfare representing a literal quotation of the Austrian military signal for falling out (Abblasen).
 Another important quotation in the movement is a Spanish folk melody of jota aragonesa used by Mikhail Glinka in Caprice brillante and by Franz Liszt in Rhapsodie espagnole.
 Most probably it borrowed here from Ferruccio Busoni's transcription of the Rhapsodie for piano and orchestra, as the harmonies are almost identical and passages are equally almost similar.
 Busoni himself was the first to remark on this quotation in 1910.

 The reprise of the scherzo music is unusual, as it is interrupted several times by the post-horn melody.

+IV.
+Sehr langsam-Misterioso (What Man Tells Me)

+The last three movements of the symphony are linked together.
 At this point, in the sparsely instrumentated fourth movement, we hear an alto solo singing a setting of Friedrich Nietzsche's "Midnight Song" ("Zarathustra's roundelay") from Also sprach Zarathustra ("O Mensch!
 Gib acht!" ("O man!
 Take heed!")), with thematic material from the first movement woven into it.
+The movement is punctuated by oboe glissandi, representing the cry of a night bird.

+V. Lustig im Tempo und keck im Ausdruck (What The Angels Tell Me)

 The cheerful fifth movement, "Es sungen drei Engel", is one of Mahler's Des Knaben Wunderhorn songs, (whose text itself is loosely based on a 17th-century church hymn, which Paul Hindemith later used in its original form in his Symphony "Mathis der Maler") about the redemption of sins and comfort in belief.

-Here, a children's choir imitating bells and a female chorus join the alto solo.
+Here, a children's choir imitating bells and a female chorus join the alto soloist.
+(In order to make the imitations sound realistic, Mahler asks that the "m" should be hummed.)

+Halfway through the movement, the alto soloist's plea for redemption sets off a sinister interlude, punctuated by tam-tam crashes and pealing bells, both choirs keeping up with their bell imitations.
+The menace quickly fades, however, and the movement ends just as cheerfully as it began.